 Heat pump hot water units can be very noisy.

-Instantaneous Electric Hot Water Systems
+Compare Best Electric Instant Hot Water Systems

+The best electric instant hot water system are also available.
 However, they are not very common.

 As they are used during the day, you pay the full electricity tariff, as opposed to off-peak electric storage units.